woodfrog/vse_infty/README.md

 The following tables show partial results of image-to-text retrieval on COCO and Flickr30K datasets.
 In these experiments, we use BERT-base as the text encoder for our methods.
 This branch provides our code and pre-trained models for **using BERT as the text backbone**, please check out to **the ```bigru``` branch** for the code and pre-trained models for using BiGRU as the text backbone.

+Note that the VSE++ entries in the following tables are the VSE++ model with the specified feature backbones, thus the results are different from the original VSE++ paper.

 #### Results of 5-fold evaluation on COCO 1K Test Split

 | |Visual Backbone|Text Backbone|R1|R5|R1|R5|Link|